West Nile Bank Front: History

 Formed by ex-Uganda Army soldiers who remained loyal to Idi Amin, the group's exact foundation is unclear.
 Its first reported activity was in 1988.
-It became active as proper insurgent force from 1994.
+It became active as a proper insurgent force from 1994.
 However, one ex-fighter of the group stated that the WNBF was founded in 1995.
 It appears to have been a West Nile offshoot of the Uganda People's Democratic Army and recruited primarily in Koboko County, Arua and Obongi, Moyo.
 One prominent associate of the WNBF was Isaac Lumago.

-It was active up through the end of the First Congo War in 1997, fighting from Sudan and the Democratic Republic of Congo against the Uganda People's Defense Force.
+It was active through the end of the First Congo War in 1997, fighting from Sudan and the Democratic Republic of Congo against the Uganda People's Defense Force.
 The WNBF worked at destabilizing northern Uganda.
-It was responsible for many kidnappings and violent raids, and had similar goals and tactics to the Lord's Resistance Army.
+It was responsible for many kidnappings and violent raids, and had goals and tactics similar to the Lord's Resistance Army.
 While it had initially recruited with promises of generous pay, which proved to be false, it eventually turned to forced recruitment to replenish its ranks.
 The brutal tactics of the WNBF, including the laying of landmines, made it lose popular support in the region.
 They were in competition for popular support with the rebel Uganda National Rescue Front II that was operating in the same region simultaneously.

 The fortunes of the WNBF did not really change until UPDF Major General Katumba Wamala arrived in 1996 and initiated a policy of civil-military cooperation.
 He has stated: